 CLASS AWARD CATEGORIES

-A documentary series (half-hour or one-hour episodes) that explores a person, place, event, situation or issue.
-Only one episode is to be submitted in the Class category; additional episodes may be submitted for Craft categories.
+A documentary or reality series (half-hour or one-hour episodes) that explores a person, place, event, situation or issue.
+Only ONE episode needs to be submitted in the Class category; however, additional episodes may be submitted for Craft categories.

-A stand-alone documentary production that explores a person. place, event, situation or issue.
-This category is not intended for weekly or episodic series and must be over 30 minutes.
+A stand-alone documentary or reality production that explores a person. place, event, situation or issue.
+This category is not intended for weekly or episodic series.

 A4.
 Best Scripted SERIES or Mini-Series

 A scripted series (half-hour or one-hour episodes) featuring continuing principal characters and or the same title or topic.
-Only one episode is to be submitted in the Class category; additional episodes may be submitted for Craft categories.
-Must be produced by an Alberta-owned Production Company with a minimum of 51% ownership and 6 of the Key Creative Positions must be Canadian and/or Albertan.
+Only ONE episode needs to be submitted in the Class category; however, additional episodes may be submitted for all Craft categories.
+Must be produced by an Alberta-owned Production Company with minimum 51% ownership and 6 of the Key Creative Positions must be Canadian and/or Albertan.

 A5.
 Best Scripted Feature, Made-For-TV Movie, or Made-for-OTT or Specialty Cable Networks